luckyverma09/HelpyChatProject/view/README.md

 <<<<<<< HEAD
 # Helpy-Chat
-ChatBot That provides AI solution of your questions./n This project is built in team by Subodh Srivastava- Project Mentor Piyush Upadhyay- Frontend Development Ritika Singh- Frontend Devlopment Luckny Singh - Backend Devlopement
+ChatBot That provides AI solution of your questions.\n This project is built in team by Subodh Srivastava- Project Mentor Piyush Upadhyay- Frontend Development Ritika Singh- Frontend Devlopment Luckny Singh - Backend Devlopement
 =======
 # Getting Started with Create React App